There are many kilometres of picturesque and peaceful footpaths around the Cotswold Water Park, with the added bonus of it all being very flat!

 The following six circular walks will give you plenty of choice and opportunity to explore the area, and to experience the huge variety of landscapes, from winding river trails, canal tow paths, vast lakes, woodland walks, and flower rich meadows.

-All six routes are available to download as individual walks, or a full colour A2 leaflet with all six walks will be on sale soon ( before the end of April ) at the Gateway Centre for £2 - keep an eye out on the website for the publication date.
+All six routes are available to download as individual walks, or a full colour A2 leaflet with all six walks can be purchased at the Gateway Centre for only £1.

 Walk 1 : Towpaths, train tracks and water meadows (pdf 478kb)

 A gentle and varied walk, starting at the Gateway Centre, with options for a 1.6km / 5km / 7.3km walk